awesto/django-shop/docs/reference/order.rst

 An order consists of two models classes ``Order`` and ``OrderItem``, both inheriting from ``BaseOrder`` and ``BaseOrderItem`` respectively.
-As with most models in **djangoSHOP**, they are :ref:`deferred-models`, so that inheriting from a base class automatically sets the foreign keys to the appropriate model.
+As with most models in **djangoSHOP**, they are :ref:`reference/deferred-models`, so that inheriting from a base class automatically sets the foreign keys to the appropriate model.
 This gives the programmer the flexibility to add as many fields to the order, as the merchant requires for his special implementation.

 In most use-cases, the default order implementation will do the job.
 These default classes can be found at :class:`shop.models.defaults.order.Order` and